-The cannabis bath bomb is rising to the top of the #bathbombing craze.
+The cannabis bath bomb is rising to the top of the #bathbombing craze, and with good reason

 You’ve seen the videos on social media.
 Two legs, a bathtub, and a bath bomb combined into one mesmerizing bath time video experience.
 Bubbly, fizzy, and relaxing, bath bombs are a daily or weekly ritual for some, and a full obsession for others.
 If you’ve been a bath bomb follower for a while now, you may have seen a new trend popping up in your feed – the cannabis bath bomb.
 What’s the low-down on this therapeutic ingredient?
 Do the suds truly boost the relaxing and soothing characteristics of your bath?

 If you still aren’t familiar with the bath bomb trend, you’ve likely never stumbled upon the #bathbombing hashtag.
 Bath bombs are made up of a perfect union of ingredients: one part science experiment, one part soothing compounds.
 Once thrown into the bath water, the science experiment gets to work.
 The sodium bicarbonate and citric acid react (safely) to create the fizz.
 As the bomb dissolves into your bathwater, it also releases the other ingredients – bath salts, essential oils, moisturizers, colors, and sometimes even glitter.
 Yes, glitter.
 Relaxation with a bit of flare.

 With the excitement building around cannabis-infused cosmetics, it was only a matter of time before it infiltrated the bath bomb market.
 But can you reap the therapeutic benefits from cannabis through a simple bath time ritual like a cannabis bath bomb?
 Let’s find out.